SanaChinaliyeva/redgadget.github.io/_posts/2014-10-13-Edward-Snowden-privacy.md

 > We can have secret programs.
 You know, the American people don’t have to know the name of every individual that’s under investigation.
 We don’t need to know the technical details of absolutely every program in the intelligence community.
 But we do have to know the bare and broad outlines of the powers our government is claiming, and how they affect us and how they affect our relationships overseas.
 Because if we don’t, we are no longer citizens, we no longer have leaders.
 We’re subjects, and we have rulers.

 >--Edward Snowden

+Here’s a full video of the interview.
+The discussion of privacy and consumer Internet services
+<iframe width="699" height="393" src="//www.youtube.com/embed/fidq3jow8bc" frameborder="0" allowfullscreen></iframe>